-- Total award funds include both direct and indirect costs. - Each applicant can receive only one award under this program. - Support beyond the first project period will depend on: - Appropriation of funds. - Future announcements under this program. - A decision that continued funding is in the government's best interest. - If we receive more funding for this program, we will consider: - Funding more applicants.
+- · Total award funds include both direct and indirect costs. - Each applicant can receive only one award under this program. - Support beyond the first budget year will depend on:

+- · Appropriation of funds.

+- Satisfactory progress in meeting your project's objectives.

+- A decision that continued funding is in the government's best interest.

+- If we receive more funding for this program, we will consider:

+- Funding more applicants.

-- Extending the period of performance. - Awarding supplemental funding.
+- Extending the period of performance.

+- Awarding supplemental funding.